WiDuMu/ACM-Hackathon/README.md

    * ~~doubt we do have the time but if we can get the break timer to work that'd be cool but not necceasary~~
    * accept button working, but not styled correctly

-* make the trash can icon work able to delete timers
+* ~~make the trash can icon work able to delete timers~~

- *test timer integration with the break interval bar, to see if any don't react dynamically to the break interval bar
+ * test timer integration with the break interval bar, to see if any don't react dynamically to the break interval bar

  * Style the top bar - no gradients just replace the color of the bar with the accent

+ * if time permits, fenangle the if statement which remembers the time at which you started the